OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 #### Rooms

 Each room in Enter the Gungeon has its type - there are rooms with enemies, treasure rooms, shops, etc. We use a custom room implementation to add the `GungGungeonRoomType Type` field to each room.
-Moreover, we use different colors to distinguish different types of rooms in the level graph editor.
+Moreover, we use different colours to distinguish different types of rooms in the level graph editor.

 #### Connections

 Some corridors in Enter the Gungeon are locked and can be unlocked only from the other side of the door.
 This is usually used to force the player to go trough a loop that ends with a treasure or shop room and the door then serves as a shortcut to get back to the main path.
 We use a custom connection implementation to add the `bool IsLocked` field.
-If the door is locked, we use red color to draw the line between the two rooms.
+If the door is locked, we use red colour to draw the line between the two rooms.

 <Tabs
 defaultValue="room"